LBHackney-IT/finance-housing-prn-update-script/README.md

 # Extra Notes
  - Do not run this against the bad PRN records taken from HALO.
 HALO cases are an entirely different edge case that either needs a similar, yet separate script.
- - Don't have multiple environment variables uncommented at the same time within the `.env` file.
+ - Don't have multiple environment variables that have identical names uncommented at the same time within the `.env` file.
 The custom function that is written to extract environment variables from the `.env` file is __assuming__ that only a single __uncommented__ environment variable with the same name exists.
  - The script could in theory read a CSV file and there wouldn't be a needed for string manipulation in Google Sheets.
 However, adding such functionality would take a considerable effort, which does not justify the effort it would save.